How to Apply for Funds

 Quick fund submissions, which are less than $1000, will be accepted and reviewed on a rolling basis.

-Preliminary and final proposals for Spring 2018 are due on:
+Preliminary and final proposals for Fall 2018 are due on:

 Wonder how to write a successful Patriot Green Fund (PGF) application?
 Curious about PGF and its application process?
-Please join Office of Sustainability staff for PGF application workshops during the Fall 2018 semester.
+Please join Office of Sustainability staff for PGF application workshops during the Fall 2018 and Spring 2019 semesters.
 Dates are TBD.

 Application Process Details